rizinorg/cutter/docs/source/building.rst

 ~~~~~~~~~~~~~~

 The official way to build Cutter on Linux is by using CMake.
-First ,clone the repository with its dependencies:
+First, clone the repository with its dependencies:

 .. code-block:: sh